OpenDSA/OpenDSA/RST/en/Blockchain/Chapter1.rst

 .. avembed:: AV/Blockchain/BlockchainExample.html ss
    :long_name: Blockchain Example

+This example shows a Bitcoin example of a blockchain.
+This conveys the idea of a nonce and how it effects the mining process.

+.. _BlockchainNonceExample:

+.. avembed:: AV/Blockchain/BlockchainNonceExample.html ss
+   :long_name: Blockchain Nonce Example

 This is a simulation of a blockchain step-by-step with the inclusion of the nonce

 .. inlineav:: llistBlockchain ss